lumoscloud-student/student8/README.md

 # student8
-This is MJ Repository for the ACI LAB in Dubai \n Testing new line
+This is MJ Repository for the ACI LAB in Dubai <br>
+Testing new line